Social Sciences and Humanities (International Year Zero) September 2025 entry

 Students who meet the requirements for first-year entry in the Faculty of Arts have the option to progress onto either single or joint Honours degrees.

-To progress onto a degree at the University of St Andrews, students on this programme must achieve a final overall grade of 11.0 or above on the University’s 20-point scale.
+To progress onto a degree at the University of St Andrews, students on this programme must achieve a minimum grade of 11.0 in English for Academic Purposes (EAP) modules, and a minimum grade of 7.0 in all other modules.
+Modules are marked according to the University’s 20-point scale.

 Students on this programme can progress onto the following subject areas: